 - a.
-Head coaches shall, at the option of the President, be offered either an athletic appointment of two (2) to ten (10) years duration or a probationary appointment. - b.
-Nothing in this Agreement shall preclude the award of a fixed-term contract including head coaching duties in any category in accordance with Article 21, Section E., Subd.
-1.
+Head coaches shall, at the option of the President, be offered either an athletic appointment of three (3) to ten (10) years duration or a probationary appointment. - b.
+Assistant coaches may be offered an athletic appointment of up to three (3) years duration.

+c.
+Nothing in this Agreement shall preclude the award of a fixed-term contract consistingly primarily of coaching and/or athletic related duties.